MasWattad/zap-product-deduplication/README.md

 - title length
 - price

-Minimum price (`compute_group_min_price()`) excludes listings below 50% of the group median.
-If filtering leaves no listings, the full group is used as fallback.
+Minimum price is computed after excluding suspicious low-price listings flagged by the pipeline, so extreme outliers do not affect the displayed group price.

 ---